UbiquitousLearning/mllm/README.md

 ```
 @misc{yi2023mllm,
   title = {mllm: fast and lightweight multimodal LLM inference engine for mobile and edge devices},
-  author = {Rongjie Yi and Xiang Li and Qichen Qiu and Zhenyan Lu and Hao Zhang and Daliang Xu and Liming Yang and Weikai Xie and Chenghua Wang and Mengwei Xu},
+  author = {Rongjie Yi and Xiang Li and Zhenyan Lu and Hao Zhang and Daliang Xu and Liming Yang and Weikai Xie and Chenghua Wang and Xuanzhe Liu and Mengwei Xu},
   year = {2023},
   publisher = {mllm Team},
   url = {https://github.com/UbiquitousLearning/mllm}
+}
+@article{xu2025fast,
+  title={Fast On-device LLM Inference with NPUs},
+  author={Xu, Daliang and Zhang, Hao and Yang, Liming and Liu, Ruiqi and Huang, Gang and Xu, Mengwei and Liu, Xuanzhe},
+  booktitle={Proceedings of the 28th Annual International Conference on Mobile Computing And Networking},
+  year={2025}
 }
 ```